Care Teams

 Visit the HIMSS20 Interoperability Booth for sessions on how interoperability can improve physician burnout, and check out other track sessions on this topic as well.

-Miranda serves as vice president of network operations and brings a clinical voice to innovation.
+Miranda serves as vice president of network and brings a clinical voice to innovation.

 The latest healthcare insights, floated right to your inbox.